Financial Self-Sufficiency

 Notes about the data

-Data are presented in 2021 dollars.
-Because of limitations in available data, figures for 2000 are only for single-family homes, but figures for the ACS five years include all owner-occupied housing units.
+Data are presented in 2024 dollars.
 Figures for the region and surrounding counties were calculated by aggregating county medians based on each county's share of the region's population.
 Multiyear figures are from the Census Bureau's American Community Survey.
 The bureau combined five years of responses to the survey to provide estimates for smaller geographic areas and increase the precision of its estimates.
 The survey provides data on characteristics of the population that used to be collected only during the decennial census.
 Data for this indicator are released annually in December.

 Median Home Value